Dominic-Mutiso/survival-analysis/README.md

 ![image](https://github.com/user-attachments/assets/cf999813-23ac-4b23-9916-eee2dff75435)

 Again the co-efficient associated with the active drug is negative.
-The stratum HRRwt has negatice co-efficient  and thus is associated with lower hazard than the reference HRRm.
+The stratum HRRwt has negative co-efficient and thus is associated with lower hazard than the reference HRRm.